LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: SURFACE_MATERIAL_NAME

 ``SURFACE_MATERIAL_NAME``    type: ``character*6 of size (NWALL)``    default: ``C``
     Contains the filename from which to extract the surface material properties for wall element (iwall).
-The files are to be found in $(SOLPSTOP)/data(.local)/Surface\_properties/.
+The files are to be found in $SOLPSTOP/data.local/Surface\_properties/ or $SOLPSTOP/modules/B2.5/Database/Surface\_properties/.

 .. index:: COATING_MATERIAL_NAME